Decision-Making Under Uncertainty

 Core elements:

-* Techniques of optimization under uncertainty: stochastic programming, robust optimization, sequential decisions, scenario generation
+* Techniques of optimization under uncertainty: stochastic programming, robust optimization, approximate dynamic programming, sequential decisions, scenario generation

-Key concepts: here-and-now vs. recourse decisions; 1-stage, 2-stage and multi-stage decision-making processes; robust and stochastic solutions; worst-case and expected-value optimization; risk aversion; scenario generation; decision rules; value of stochastic solution, expected value of perfect information, etc.
+Key concepts: here-and-now vs. recourse decisions; Two-stage and multi-stage stochastic programming; Markov Decision Process; Sequential decisions; value function; Bellman equation; robust and stochastic solutions; worst-case and expected-value optimization; risk aversion; scenario generation; decision rules; value of stochastic solution, expected value of perfect information, etc.

 Teaching Method